A note on local well-posedness of generalized KdV type equations with dissipative perturbations: Abstract

 \section{Abstract}

-In this note we report local well-posedness results for the initial value problems (IVPs) associated to generalized KdV type equations with dissipative perturbation for given data in the low regularity $L^2$-based Sobolev spaces.
+In this note we report some local well-posedness results for the Cauchy problems associated to generalized KdV type equations with dissipative perturbation for given data in the low regularity $L^2$-based Sobolev spaces.
 The method of proof is based on the {\em contraction mapping principle} employed in some appropriate time weighted spaces.

 \allowdisplaybreaks